 Note: If you use Prime Video on your phone, expect your library to appear differently.
 Shows and movies are licensed by region, so don’t be surprised when your favorite series disappears from your region.

-How to Change Amazon Country on Desktop
+How to Change Country in Amazon Desktop Site

 If you prefer shopping on your laptop like I do for bigger hauls, here is how it works: